BorisMolch/pfrontend-temp/content/blog/first-introduction-to-making-music-in-vr-with-patchworld-interviews-with-two-creators-from-madrid.md

 On the other hand, I see PatchWorld as a complementary tool and as an independent platform for music production and performance at the same time.
 For me it is both...
 I can integrate it seamlessly into my studio workflow and at the same time I can take the VR goggles into another space or a forest, take off my shoes, put my feet in the grass and create an amazing immersive music composition session without anything else.

 **Melo: Have you used any other VR or immersive technology in the past, and if so, how does PatchWorld compare?**
 Tono: Yes, I use a lot of VR tools, develop experiences (mostly based on 3D volumetric video capture) and teach VR in schools and universities.
 I have a lot of experience in this area, especially in the union that is happening (and that we are all looking for) between gaming, the audiovisual industry and art.
 PatchWorld is an incredible example of this union between the interactive, the audiovisual and the cultural.
 It looks like a videogame but it is a musical tool and at the same time it is culture.
-Very few tools have managed to combine these characteristics in this time.
+Very few tools have managed to combine these characteristics at this time.
 This is the objective of web 3.0 for any project nowadays.

 **M: How do you see immersive technology, like PatchWorld, changing the way that we create and experience music in the future?**